 Tool Description Valley Express Vehicle The purpose of the Vehicle Maintenance Plan is to develop a Maintenance Plan consistent, ongoing system of maintenance procedures and guidelines to be used as a basis and reference to ensure the highest quality Maintenance Program, and to maintain a fleet while minimizing service interruptions and road calls.
 In doing so, provide safe, clean and dependable equipment at the lowest cost possible.
 Further, this document is to outline the maintenance program for the MV Transportation employed by VCTC for the provision of services to the Valley Express Transit system.
 The Vehicle Maintenance Plan is intended for use as a management tool for ongoing evaluation and monitoring of the Maintenance Program, based on policies, goals and objectives, industry standards and accepted maintenance procedures, including training and planning functions.
-MV Transportation A procedure manual for the maintenance department of MV Maintenance Department Transportation that includes policy, procedures and guidance Procedure Manual related to safety, vehicle maintenance, facility maintenance, mantenance training and asset management.
-Trapeze Equipment Asset A Maintenance Information System (MIS) is essential for scheduling • • • of maintenance activities and for controlling labor and material Focus maintenance costs.
+MV Transportation A procedure manual for the maintenance department of MV - Transportation that includes policy, procedures and guidance Procedure Manual related to safety, vehicle maintenance, facility maintenance, mantenance training and asset management.
+Trapeze Equipment Asset , , , Manaegent (T-EAM) Fleet Focus maintenance costs.
 Another major benefit of MIS is the ability to evaluate the software effects of changes in maintenance procedures and policies.
 MV Transportation uses the Trapeze Equipment Asset Management (T- EAM) - (Fleet Focus) fleet maintenance software to track maintenance activities, work-orders, parts inventory, etc. The T- EAM system can identify labor and material costs to specific job procedures and maintenance functions.